punksnotdev/INSTRUMENT/README.md

 ## Changing steps duration

-The ':duration' operator inside string Patterns allow for setting of duration of following values
+The ':' operator inside string Patterns allows for setting of duration any values following it.

+It requires a duration parameter, which must be a number (integer or fractionary).

 ```SuperCollider